robiiinos/rest-cms-java/README.md

 $ mvn package

 // Start the application.
-$ java -jar target/rest-project.jar
+$ java -jar target/rest-cms-java.jar
 ```

 > Note: The Maven command will migrate / seed the database on launch.

 ## Testing

-This project contains unit tests with you can see [here](src/test/java/com/github/robiiinos/service/external/ArticleServiceTest.java).
+This project contains unit tests which you can see [here](src/test/java/com/github/robiiinos/service/external/ArticleServiceTest.java).

 ## Database

 Database (models, indexes, ...) can be found [here](src/main/resources/db/migration).

+- Explanations:

-> Explications: The `Article` model serves as a base model for every article-related field that do no require to be translated (such as the slug, status, ...).
-The `ArticleTranslation` is a child of `Article` where every translatable-field for each article is store; including the default language (English - en).
+The `Article` model serves as a base model for every article-related field that do no require to be translated (such as the slug, status, ...).

+The `ArticleTranslation` is a child of `Article` where every translatable-field for each article is store; including the default language.

 A last table `Language` list every available languages (and locale code for the API), these fields can be extended to store voice for a text-to-speech system, ...

 ## Documentation